Free primary teaching materials and resources from the

 Use our free literacy teaching resources

-CLPE’s Power of Pictures programme is back with a brand new author/illustrator leading the course, Joe Todd-Stanton!
+CLPE’s Power of Pictures programme is back with a new author/illustrator leading the course, Emily Hughes !
 Over two and a half days, participants will learn about the craft of picturebook making in developing children as readers and writers with a greater depth of understanding about the writing process.

 Meet the author/illustrators have been involved in the Power of Pictures.
 Find out more their books and their writing processes and see their related video resources.

 The picture books used have been selected carefully to offer variety and draw on different demands of the reader.
 For each book we have written teaching sequences for EYFS, KS1 and KS2.

 The CLPE Reading and Writing Scales could transform English pedagogy & assessment.
 An excellent free resource.